tomarrell/rmraf/README.md

 # Rmraf Roulette :gun:

 :exclamation:*NB: Please do not run this is you are not willing to risk loss of data.
-This **WILL** attempt to unlink files if you lose the odds.*:exclamation:
+This **WILL** attempt to unlink files if and only if you lose the odds.*:exclamation:

 Keen to live on the edge?
 Want the taste of Roulette in your work life?
 Well I've got good news for you!
 Introducing, Rmraf Roulette.
 The most fun lazy way to play Roulette, while still being able to play with fire.